 In the close to thirty years Sharon and I have known each other (Note from Sharon: holy crap, it HAS been that long!), we’ve traveled together a lot.
-We’ve learned several tips and tricks along the way, many of which we’ve shared here, that have made out travels easier and much more enjoyable.
-However, while having a conversation a few weeks ago, I realized that I never have shared the single most brilliant travel question I’ve ever heard.
-I’ve been using this trick for longer than I’ve known Sharon and it’s helped me find some of the most amazing places we’ve ever gone to eat.
+We’ve learned several tips and tricks along the way, many of which we’ve shared here, that have made our travels easier and much more enjoyable.
+Of all the things I’ve learned, there’s one question that’s helped us more than anything else.
+I’ve been doing this for longer than I’ve known Sharon and it’s helped me find some of the most amazing places we’ve ever gone to eat.
 To give proper credit, I have my father to thank for coming up with the question.

 The more I’ve thought about the question over the years, the more brilliant it becomes.
 When I was younger, it was just something my dad said to hotel concierges, but now that I’ve been using it for decades, I can see the subtle elegance it conveys.